 - All payments to Visiting Scholars are made via honoraria and can only be paid out on a monthly basis starting with the conclusion of the first month of the visit.

-- Scholars are considered Independent Contractors and will need to provide documentation determined by his/her visa type.
+- Scholars are considered Independent Contractors and will need to provide documentation determined by their visa type.

 - Honorarium paperwork can only be submitted once the Scholar has arrived on campus.